 I've spent the majority of my professional career in technology sales, where I've worked with some of the best salespeople I have ever met.
 We sold premium telecommunications products and services in some tough markets.
 Our newly deregulated markets were characterized by intense competition from new entrants, a steady stream of emerging technologies, a changing distribution model, industry consolidation and continued governmental and investor oversight.

 No doubt, we had our ups and downs.
 While there were some "lean" years (i.e., weak markets), our focus never waivered.
 We were a quarter-to-quarter business and our objective was to grow market share in a profitable way.
 And we were successful.
-When I left Avaya, we were the market leader in inbound contact center solutions and among the top three in IP Telephony.
+When I left Avaya, we were the market leader in inbound contact center solutions and ranked among the top three in IP Telephony.

 What powered our success?